M1-CHPS/glhpc/docs/lecture2.md

 - C# and Java are compiled to intermediary bytecode and then executed via a virtual machine (or JIT-ed)
   - Balances performance and productivity
 - C/C++/Rust are compiled to assembly code
-  - Poor portability, but not intermediary.
+  - Poor portability, but no intermediary.

 ---